-How To Use A Green Screen
+How to Use a Green Screen

 Green screens have become a popular tool in the world of video production, allowing filmmakers, videographers, streamers, and content creators in general to easily composite two separate shots into one seamless image.
 Whether you're a seasoned pro or a beginner just starting out, keep reading to learn how to use a green screen to create professional-quality videos.